Choroidal nevus: Transformation of a nevus into melanoma

 If three or more of the above melanoma risk factors are observed, the risk of the choroidal nevus growing into a melanoma is greater than 50%.

-Pathophysiology and Cytogenetics
+Pathophysiology and cytogenetics

 The pathophysiology of choroidal melanoma (a type of uveal melanoma), is not well understood.
 However, several molecular mechanisms and cytogenetics may be involved in the process of it becoming malignant.
 Chromosomal alterations, monosomy 3 and chromosome 8 gains have been identified to be associated with metastasis in uveal melanomas.
 Moreover BAP1, GNAQ, GNA11, SF3B1 and EIF1AX gene alterations were shown to be in correlation with uveal melanomas, each with a frequency of 18–45%.

-Other Risk Factors
+Other risk factors

 Although transformation into a melanoma is considered to be sporadic, several general risk factors are identified to be potentially relevant to the malignant transformation.
 These include light iris color, generally lower levels of melanin (light and untanned skin tones), exposure to arc welding due to intermittent ultraviolet exposure, as well as diseases such as ocular melanocytosis and dysplastic nevus syndrome.